Hunting Sauvie Island’s East Side Unit

 The Eastside or “food crop” area has the greatest number of individual hunting units and is the most popular among hunters.
 These lands are managed to provide abundant natural foods or are planted with corn, millet, buckwheat and alfalfa to provide food and habitat for the birds and to reduce their impact on surrounding private lands.
 On weekends especially, there is often more demand for hunting than the area can meet.
 That is why years ago ODFW adopted a reservation system for allocating hunting permits for Eastside subunits.
 Under this system, hunters have two possible ways of obtaining a permit.
 Those methods are as follows:

 The first method is to apply for a reservation through ODFW’s computerized controlled hunt system.
-Using this method, the hunter pays a small fee to participate in a random drawing that can be entered at ODFW offices, license agents or by sending in an application printed in the back of the Oregon Game Bird Regulations.
+Using this method, the hunter pays a small fee to participate in a random drawing that can be entered through the Electronic Licensing System either online, at ODFW offices or, license agents.
 The hunter can choose up to five Eastside subunits in each of seven drawings conducted about every two weeks from September through December.
 Those who are successful in a drawing will be assigned a random check-in sequence number along with their reservation.
 This number will correspond to the order in which they will pick a blind or check-in for a roam unit.
-For example, there are 5 available blinds in the Racetrack Unit and each successful applicant for the Racetrack Unit would receive a random number from 1 to 5.
+For example, there are five available blinds in the Racetrack Unit and each successful applicant for the Racetrack Unit would receive a random number from 1 to 5.
 The hunter with #1 will have first choice of blinds, the hunter with #2 will have second choice of blinds, and so on and so forth.

 Hunters will see this check-in sequence number when they check their controlled hunt results; this same number will also print on their controlled hunt reservation permit.
 Reservation hunters must be in line at least two hours before shooting time and will be called via AM Radio Station 1580 to the check station by the check-in sequence number.
 Successful applicants must purchase their reservation permit before arriving at the wildlife area.
 License documents are not available at the check stations.
 Hunters must park in the right lane of the reservation check-in road and use the left lane to proceed to the check station when called forward.
 Beginning shooting times vary throughout the season, depending on when the sun comes up in the morning.
 Shooting times are listed chronologically in a table published in the Oregon Game Bird Regulations and here.